Ball de diables

 The ball de diables ([ˈbaʎ də ðiˈabːləs]; Catalan for "Devils' dance") is a dance tradition originating from Catalonia, though it is also observed in the Valencian Community and the Balearic Islands.
 Over the course of centuries, the balls de diables have evolved into the modern day correfocs (fire runs).
 Participation in the form of passacaglia (processions) and correfocs is an essential part of celebrations in many towns and cities.

 History

 The origin of the ball de diables is uncertain, but they are believed to have come from medieval street theater, passed down through the oral tradition, evolving in the process.

 Though the ball de diables is popularly known as a dance, it is more appropriately an entremés since the performance was presented in between the entrees of the nobility in the Middle Ages.

 The theme of ball de diables is a theatrical representation of the struggle between the good and the evil.
 In its scenic context, it has been used mainly for Corpus Christi festivities, in ecclesiastic processions as accompaniment to provide a more ceremonious and spectacular aspect.
 The demons used to lead a procession to announce its arrival make a racket.
-They used loud noise they used to clear a path through the public for the procession.
+They used loud noise to clear a path through the public for the procession.